gyrusdentatus/nym_autoinstall/README.md

 ```

 ## Full build

+### *The guide is outdated but I guess the only thing you need to change is the git checkout tags part to the current version*

 If you would like to build the whole Nym platform from source, see my guide [here](https://gist.github.com/gyrusdentatus/e81658af3086c8d833720af53d5b2c3d).